-"The Committee has made challenging but responsible decisions to produce a bill that strikes an appropriate balance between the competing priorities of law enforcement, national security, scientific advancement, and economic development," said U.S. Senator Richard Shelby (R-Ala.), chairman of the Senate Commerce, Justice and Science Appropriations Subcommittee.
-"Senator Shaheen and I have worked together to craft a strong bipartisan product that stays within our spending boundaries while addressing the needs of our nation.
-I look forward to its consideration by the Senate."
+"The Committee has made difficult but responsible decisions to produce a bill that strikes a financial balance between the competing priorities of law enforcement, national security, scientific advancement, and economic development," said U.S. Senator Richard Shelby (R-Ala.), chairman of the Senate Commerce, Justice and Science Appropriations Subcommittee.

+"Senator Shaheen and I have worked together to craft a strong bipartisan product that stays within our spending boundaries.
+I look forward to its consideration by the full Appropriations Committee and the Senate," Shelby said.